andrewramsay/ical_to_gcal_sync/README.md

 ## Using the script

-> NOTE: requires Python 3.x (2.7 will probably work, but hasn't been well-tested recently)
+> NOTE: requires Python 3.7+ (2.7 can be made to work to some extent, but hasn't been well-tested recently and you may encounter bugs)

 Some brief instructions:
 1. Edit config.py and set ICAL_FEED to the URL of the iCal feed you want to sync events from.